research-ag/hpl-io/README.md

 Aggregator and ledger set up a communication channel called a _stream_.
 Streams can be opened and closed (but not re-opened).
 The ledger has authority over the state of the stream.
+At any point in time there it at most one stream open per aggregator.
 The following actions are possible:
 * The aggregator requests from the ledger to open a new stream.
 * The aggregator requests from the ledger to close the open stream.
 * The ledger closes an open stream and notifies the aggregator.

-At any point in time there it at most one stream open per aggregator.
 The aggregator can have the following states:
 * No stream (after first install or reinstall)
 * A current stream which is open
 * A current stream which is closed

-Gids belongs to one and only one stream.
+A gid belongs to one and only one stream.
+The stream that it belongs to can be identified because the gid contains a stream id.
 A gid can only have been issued when its stream was open (at the aggregator).
-A gid cannot be forwarded anymore once its stream is closed (at the ledger).
+A gid can only be accepted by the ledger when its stream is open (at the ledger).

 ### Leder gid status states

 A gid at the ledger can have the following states:

-* processed : has been received, all received transactions are immediately processed
+* _processed_ : has been received, all received transactions are immediately processed
-* awaited : its stream is open has not been received yet
+* _awaited_ : its stream is open has not been received yet
-* dropped : has not been received and its stream has been closed
+* *dropped* : has not been received and its stream has been closed
-* invalid : does not belong to a stream that has ever been opened
+* *invalid* : does not belong to a stream that has ever been opened

 We say a gid is _settled_ if it is either processed or dropped.